AdobeDocs/campaign-classic.en/help/platform/using/additional-options.md

 By checking this option, you can achieve a significant increase in performance for executing personalization.

+## Using data from an external database in a workflow {#using-data-from-an-external-database-in-a-workflow}

+In several Adobe Campaign workflow activities, you can use the data stored in an external database.

+### Filtering on external data {#filtering-on-external-data}

+The query activity allows you to add external data and use it in the defined filter configurations.

+For more on this, refer to the [Query](../../workflow/using/targeting-data.md#selecting-data) section.

+### Creating sub-sets {#creating-sub-sets}

+The split activity allows you to create sub-sets.
+You can use external data to define the filtering criteria to use.

+For more on this, refer to the [Split](../../workflow/using/split.md) section.

+### Loading external database {#loading-external-database}

+You can use the external data in the Data loading (RDBMS).
+This activity is presented in the [Data loading](../../workflow/using/data-loading--rdbms-.md) section.

+### Adding information and links {#adding-information-and-links}

+The enrichment activity allows you to add additional data to the workflow's worktable as well as links to an external table.
+For this reason, it can exploit the data from an external database.
+This activity is presented in the [Enrichment](../../workflow/using/enrichment.md) section.
 <!--

 ## Cloud Messaging - FDA synchronization {#cloud-messaging---fda-synchronization}